More about Data Privacy Regulations

 The General Data Protection Regulation (GDPR), which came into force in May last year, was one of the first new laws to respond to today’s data-oriented business landscape.
 With more new legislation set to follow, including the forthcoming California Consumer Privacy Act (CCPA), this post discusses the impact of data protection regulations on enterprise storage management.

-We’ll look at the challenges of compliance.
-Then we’ll run through the steps data controllers need to take in preparation for future regulatory requirements, including some ways that NetApp® Cloud Volumes ONTAP can help.
+In this post we’ll look at the challenges of compliance, then we’ll run through the steps that data controllers need to take in preparation for future regulatory requirements, including some ways that NetApp® Cloud Compliance.

 Data Privacy Challenges